 We listened to the cell phone tour at the plot of the Hall family, final resting place of Mary Ann Hall, who ran one of 19th century Washington’s most famous brothels, conveniently located near Capitol Hill.
 Hall’s memorial reads, “Truth was her motto, her creed, charity for all.”

 Oh, the tales this woman could probably tell.
 She ran the brothel for decades, passing away in 1886.
 According to the cemetery’s tour, “at the time she died, she had no debts and was worth well over today’s equivalent of two million dollars.”
 That meant the family could afford some remarkable sculptures for their memorials.
 And, look at the back of the plot, there is a headstone that says, “Welcome.”
+But if you are struggling and is feeling overwhelmed because of your debts, you can contact expert debt defense attorneys for hire who can help you out.

 There are so many famous people buried at Congressional, there’s no way to address them all.
 From John C. Calhoun to Henry Clay to Eldridge Gerry, I kept thinking, “I know that name.”
 And then I had to go look them up!